Air Force hospitality: Shogun Inn wins Innkeeper Award

 |0

-This work, Air Force hospitality: Shogun Inn wins Innkeeper Award [Image 7 of 7], by A1C Jonathan Sifuentes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air Force hospitality: Shogun Inn wins Innkeeper Award, by A1C Jonathan Sifuentes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT